 The Supreme Court would no longer be able to judge Knesset legislation, appointments or other government decisions on the grounds of “reasonability.”

 The Supreme Court employed this standard just this past week when it ruled that Netanyahu’s appointment of Aryeh Deri as a minister was “highly unreasonable” due to his past criminal convictions, most recently in January 2022.

 Another example, as Haaretz reports, was in 2007 when the Supreme Court ruled that the government’s decision not to reinforce classrooms in Sderot against missile attacks was “unreasonable,” as it took too long for students to run to a bomb shelter.
-The court ordered then-President Ehud Olmert to immediately reinforce the schools.
+The court ordered then-Prime Minister Ehud Olmert to immediately reinforce the schools.

 The reforms would also change how Supreme Court justices are selected and give the ruling coalition effective control of appointing them.

 Currently, judges are chosen by a committee of nine members: three Supreme Court judges (including the Supreme Court president), two representatives of the Israel Bar Association, and four members who are elected representatives (two ministers and two Knesset members).